-Magdalena Solís was one of the leaders of a Mexican murder cult that was responsible for the brutal deaths of up to 15 innocent people.
-Over the course of several months in the early 1960s, a small Mexican village was subjected to rape, violence, torture, and even murder, all at the hands of the Hernandez brothers/Solis cult.
+Magdalena Solís was one of the leaders of a savage Mexican cult that was responsible for the brutal demises of at least eight people.
+Over the course of several months in the early 1960s, a small Mexican village was subjected to forced sexual relations, brutality, and even the loss of lives, all at the hands of the Hernández brothers via the Solís cult.

-While dangerous cults seem to have always existed, it's still shocking to hear about members who have devoted themselves to a sect, only to end up being killed by said cult.
-In the case of the cult run by Magdalena Solís, the members weren't so much devoted followers as they were straight-up sexual slaves for the whim of the leaders and High Priestess of Blood herself.
-There are tales of bizarre ceremonies including ritual human sacrifices, blood-letting, sexual abuse, and murder.
+While dangerous cults seem to have always existed, it's still shocking to hear about members who have devoted themselves to a sect, only to end up being terminated by the cult itself.
+In the case of the cult run by Magdalena Solís, the members weren't so much devoted followers as they were straight-up slaves for the sexual whims of the leaders and High Priestess of Blood herself.
+There are tales of bizarre ceremonies including ritual human sacrifices, bloodletting, and mandatory sexual relations.

-This is the true story of the high priestess of blood.
-Continue reading to learn more about the Mexican prostitute-turned-cult leader, Magdalena Solís.
+This is the true story of the High Priestess of Blood.
+Continue reading to learn more about the Mexican streetwalker-turned-cult leader, Magdalena Solís.

-The cult-scam all started in the early 1960s, when an infamous pair of siblings known as the Hernandez brothers took complete control of the 50 or so villagers in a small town called Yerba Buena.
-The scam artists had told the villagers that they were prophets of exiled Incan gods and in return for worship and devotion pledged to make the villagers prosperous.
+The cult all started in the early 1960s when infamous siblings Santos and Cayetano Hernández, known as the Hernández brothers, took complete control of the 50 or so villagers in a small town called Yerba Buena.
+The master manipulators had told the villagers that they were prophets of exiled Incan gods and in return for worship and devotion pledged to make the villagers prosperous.

-But eventually, the townspeople began questioning the brothers' motives, as they had not received any of the promised treasures yet were being held in grottos as sexual slaves to serve the brothers' whims.
+But eventually, the townspeople began questioning the brothers' motives, as they had not received any of the promised treasures yet were being held in grottos to serve the brothers' sexual whims.
 Additionally, none of the so-called gods had shown up.
-The men decided they needed to find someone else to join in on their scam in order to keep the peace with the villagers and to continue scamming them.
-The brothers traveled to the Mexican city of Monterrey, where they met a prostitute, Magdalena Solís, along with her brother-turned-pimp, Eleazar.
-Solís and her brother agreed to help the brothers with their scam and returned with them to Yerba Buena.
+The men decided they needed to find someone else to join in on their illusion in order to keep the peace with the villagers and to continue the hoax.
+The brothers traveled to the Mexican city of Monterrey, where they met a pro, Magdalena Solís, along with her brother-turned-pimp, Eleazar.
+Solís and her brother agreed to help the brothers and returned with them to Yerba Buena.